mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 Let me show you how that works.
 So, back in terminal, let's define an environment variable for storing the password of a mail server.
 So, *export password=1234*.
 Now, to prevent this environment variable to clash with another environment variable, it's better to prefix that with the name of our application.
 Now, in this demo, let's say the name of our application is *app*, so we add *app* as a prefix, *export app_password=1234*.

 So in development environment, we manually set this environment variable, and also in production environment, we most likely have a configuration panel for storing our environment variables.
 So, we store all these passwords and secrets in our environment variables, and then read them using our *config* module.
+Now, back in the project, in the configuration folder, we need to add another file called *custom-environment-variables.json*.

-> One topic that goes hand-in-hand with environments, is the topic of storing configuration settings for the application, and overriding those settings in each environment.
+Make sure to spell it properly, the name of the file is very important.
+And in the file, we define the mapping of configuration settings to environment variables.
+So, I'm going to go in our *development.json* file, copy all that is inside and paste into the new file.
+Now let's say for the mail property, inside that, we're going to have a property called *password*.
+So, we want to map this to the environment variable that we created, that was *app_password*.